railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 Reception of a supplier order
 ------------------------------

 Supplier goods receipt forms are automatically prepared by Open ERP by the purchase management process.
 You'll find a list of all the awaited receipts in the menu *Stock Management > Incoming Goods > Items to be Processed*.
 Use the order number or the supplier name to find the right goods receipt form for confirmation of a goods in.
+This approach enables you to control quantities received by referring to the quantities ordered.

     .. image:: images/stock_picking_in_tree.png
        :align: center